MSO Undecidability for Hereditary Classes of Unbounded Clique-Width: Power Graphs

 The linear order defined by $\mathsf{linord}$ then allows us to linearly order the power cliques.

-{\textsf{cliqueord}} $\cliqueminlinord(x, y)$: This predicate is true of the pair $(x, y)$ in $D_n$ if, and only if, the minimum element in the power clique of $x$ is less than the minimum element in the power clique of $y$.
+\item $\cliqueminlinord(x, y)$: This predicate is true of the pair $(x, y)$ in $D_n$ if, and only if, it is the case that the minimum element in the power clique of $x$ is less than the minimum element in the power clique of $y$.

 This ordering of the power cliques and the fact that $\mathsf{linord}$ linearly orders each clique gives us sufficient structure to define arbitrarily large grids.
 To see this concretely, consider the following relation.